-In the last decade or so, numerous ECVET-related projects have been funded either within the sectoral funding programmes for education and training (for example the Lifelong Learning and Erasmus+ Programmes) or in response to dedicated Calls for Proposals at European level (2008, 2010), from which a vast array of tools and materials have been developed, and continue to exist; many of these ECVET Projects are provided in different parts of the ECVET Mobility Toolkit and can also be found in targeted resources such as the compendium of work-based learning projects produced by the Erasmus+ National Agency in Austria (ECVET is specifically referenced in 3 of the 10 listed projects).
+In the last decade or so, numerous ECVET-related projects have been funded either within the sectoral funding programmes for education and training (for example the Lifelong Learning and Erasmus+ Programmes) or in response to dedicated Calls for Proposals at European level, from which a vast array of tools and materials have been developed, and continue to exist; examples of these ECVET Projects are provided in different parts of the ECVET Mobility Toolkit and can also be found in targeted resources such as the compendium of work-based learning projects produced by the Erasmus+ National Agency in Austria (ECVET is specifically referenced in 3 of the 10 listed projects).

 Beyond European level activity, and governance, ECVET implementation at national level can (and does) involve a number of additional actors, including: